Container Condition & Grading Guide

 This guide explains what each condition means, what to expect, and how to choose the right container for your intended use.

-New / One-Trip Containers
+New / One-Trip

-New (often referred to as “One-Trip”) containers are units that have completed a single international voyage from the manufacturing facility to the destination country.
+PremiumDefinition: New (often referred to as "One-Trip") containers are units that have completed a single international voyage from the manufacturing facility to the destination country.

-- Excellent structural condition
+What to Expect- Excellent structural condition

 - Minimal surface wear from transport